Global Frequency was a 2002-2004, 12-issues series written by Warren Ellis.

 - Unnamed – #944 – Berlin police detective.

-“Miranda Zero” is a disillusioned high-level operative in the American intelligence community, the woman known as Miranda Zero.
-She grew disillusioned by the community’s habit of burying or ignoring their mistakes rather than cleaning them up.
-Zero was also disappointed by it being too involved in political shit to work together to get the job done quickly.
+“Miranda Zero” used to be a high-level operative in the American intelligence community She grew disillusioned by its habit of burying or ignoring their mistakes rather than cleaning them up.
+Zero was also disappointed by it being too involved in “political shit” to work together and get the job done quickly.

 Recruiting experts in numerous fields, she established the Global Frequency as an independent rescue organization.
 It responded rapidly to emergency situations.